Faculty and Student Groups

 "Callahan" from the 1946 Renfro Valley Redbud Festival.
 (WS-ET-46036)

 Berea College Country Dancers have been performing and leading workshops regionally, nationally, and internationally since 1938.
 The group has toured Denmark, England, Japan, and Central America, as well as much of the United States.
-Several for group members share their memories in the Country Dancers Oral History Collection.
+Several former group members share their memories in the Country Dancers Oral History Collection.

 Here President John F. Kennedy welcomes them to a 1963 White House performance that included the play-party or singing game, “We’re Floating Down the River.”
 (SC-OR-458-001)